 Although gardening does requires a degree of patience, there are ways we can speed things up a little – one of which is by choosing the right plants.
 You might also be keen for evergreen shrubs and plants to establish quickly for reasons of privacy or shade.

-Offering a range of leaf and flower form and color, and interest at different times of the year, these best fast growing shrubs can suit a variety of spaces as part of your garden ideas.
+Offering a range of leaf and flower form and color, and interest at different times of the year, these best fast-growing shrubs can suit a variety of spaces.

-Like the best fast-growing trees, some of the fast growing shrubs suggested here might require a little more attention and care than others, but on the whole, are fairly self-sufficient and will only need a touch of pruning or feeding now and again.
+Like the best fast-growing trees, some of the fast-growing shrubs suggested here might require a little more attention and care than others.
+But, on the whole, they are fairly self-sufficient and will only need a touch of pruning or feeding now and again.

 2. Beauty Bush

-The beauty bush, Kolkwitzia amabilis, is a great easy-to-grow and fast growing deciduous flowering shrub.
+The beauty bush, Kolkwitzia amabilis, is an easy-to-grow and fast-growing deciduous flowering shrub.

 It is a member of the honeysuckle family and needs medium moisture and well-drained soil in full sun to grow.